Jimmy Chi: Deadly Awards

-In 2004 he was acknowledged by the WA Government as a State Living Treasure.

 Later life and death

 Chi spent most of his later life at home in Broome with his family and friends.
 He died in Broome Hospital on 26 June 2017.

+An inquest into his death published its results in 2019.
+It said that Chi had been an involuntary patient under the Mental Health Act 2014, and had died in the emergency department from chronic obstructive pulmonary disease and coronary atherosclerosis, although he had also suffered from a number of other diseases.